mendersoftware/mender/CONTRIBUTING.md

     Signed-off-by: Random J Developer <random@developer.example.org>

-Use your real name (sorry, no pseudonyms or anonymous contributions.)
+Use your real name (sorry, no pseudonyms or anonymous contributions).

 If you set your `user.name` and `user.email` git configs, you can sign your commit automatically with `git commit -s`.

-## Let's stay happy!
+## Let us work together with you

 In an ever more digitized world, securing the world's connected devices is a very important and meaningful task.
 To succeed, we will need to row in the same